-- 1. Select the Change Supervisor Password item and press Enter. - 2.
-On the password box that appears, type a password composed of letters and/or numbers, then press Enter.
-Your password should have at least six characters. - 3.
+- 1. Select the Change Supervisor Password item and press < Enter>. - 2.
+On the password box that appears, type a password composed of at least six letters and/or numbers, then press <Enter>. - 3.
 Confirm the password when prompted.

-The message "Password Installed" appears after you have successfully set your password.
+The message "Password Installed" appears after you succesfully set your password.